kenamick/savagewheels/INSTALL.md

 _Last updated on 14 Sep 2015_

 # Supported platforms

-  * Linux x86/x64 - Tested on Archlinux/Ubuntu/Debian
+  * Linux x86 or x64 - Tested on Archlinux, Ubuntu and Debian.
-  * Windows x86/x64 - Tested on Windows XP/Vista/2008R2
+  * Windows x86 or x64 - Tested on Windows XP, Vista and 2008R2.

 # Required files